Adedeji88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat /etc/passwd is used to display the content of the file /etc/passwd cat /etc/passwd etc/hosts is used to display the content of /etc/passwd and etc/hosts tail /etc/passwd is used to display the last 10 lines of /etc/passwd
+cat /etc/passwd is used to display the content of the file /etc/passwd cat /etc/passwd etc/hosts is used to display the content of /etc/passwd and etc/hosts tail /etc/passwd is used to display the last 10 lines of /etc/passwd head /etc/passwd is used to display the first 10 lines of /etc/passwd